-As of 2023, the Colorado River system is officially in a Tier 2a shortage - meaning less water for the state of Arizona through the Central Arizona Project (CAP).
+Since 2022, the Colorado River system has been in shortage - meaning less water for the state of Arizona through the Central Arizona Project (CAP).
 At this point, the city is still able to meet demand for residents and businesses, while preparing for even further cuts in coming years.

-Scottsdale has proactively planned for long-term, sustainable water supplies and has secured a diverse and resilient water supply portfolio in order to prepare for worst-case scenarios on the Colorado River system.
+Scottsdale has proactively planned for long-term, sustainable water supplies and has secured a diverse and resilient portfolio to prepare for drier scenarios on the Colorado River system.
 This reduces the community's vulnerability to the risks associated with supply reductions.
 Scottsdale's preparedness includes:

-- Preparation through a Drought Management Plan that implements progressively more actionable processes as shortages intensify - Diversifying the city's water portfolio so the city is not as susceptible to water variances with one source - Investing in infrastructure and technology to include the newest Aquifer and Recovery Storage Wells.
-These allow for water storage when excess is available and support recovery of the city's large quantities of stored water (from the last two decades) in our aquifer. - Increasing water recycling efforts and expanding the use of highly purified, recycled water - Expanding conservation programs and customer outreach - Embracing a holistic approach throughout city departments to implement further water savings
+- Preparation through a Drought Management Plan that implements progressively more actionable processes as shortages intensify. - Diversification of the city's water portfolio so the city is less susceptible to water variances with one source. - Investment in infrastructure and technology to include the newest Aquifer Storage and Recovery Wells.
+These allow for water storage when excess is available and support recovery of the city's large quantities of stored water (from the last two decades) in our aquifer. - Increase in water recycling efforts and expanding the use of highly purified, recycled water - Expansion of conservation programs and customer outreach - Support of a holistic approach throughout city departments to implement further water savings.

-Scottsdale's water resources Master Plan also details a strategic long-term direction emphasizing the increased use of renewable and diverse water supplies.
+Scottsdale's water resources Master Plan also details a strategic long-term direction to emphasize the increased investment in additional renewable and diverse water supplies and infrastructure.